 - Toast bread in a toaster, toaster oven, or beneath a broiler.
 Set aside.

 - Heat 2 teaspoons olive oil in a large skillet over medium.
 Add the kale, stir to coat, then cook, stirring occasionally, until the kale begins to soften, about 5 minutes.
-Add the garlic, 1/8 teaspoon salt, 1/8 teaspoon pepper, and red pepper flakes.
-Stir and cook 1 additional minute.
+Add the garlic, salt, pepper, and red pepper flakes.
+Stir and cook for 1 additional minute.
 Remove from heat, stir in the feta cheese, then cover to keep warm.

-- In a small skillet, heat the remaining teaspoon olive oil over medium.
-Gently crack eggs into skillet and sprinkle with a little extra salt and pepper.
+- In a small skillet, heat the remaining teaspoon of olive oil over medium heat.
+Gently crack the eggs into a skillet and season, to taste, with salt and pepper.
 Cook until whites are nearly set, about 1 minute.
 Cover skillet, remove from heat, and let stand until whites are set but yolks are still soft, about 3 minutes.

-- To serve: Place half of the kale on top of each toast, then top with a fried egg.
+- To serve, place half of the kale mixture on top of each toast, then top with a fried egg.
 Serve immediately.